Health Library

 Bone Marrow Aspirate and Biopsy

-What is a Bone Marrow Aspirate and Biopsy?
+What Is a Bone Marrow Aspirate and Biopsy?

 Bone marrow is the spongy material found in the center of many bones in the body.
-The bone marrow is the substance that makes the different types of blood cells.
+The bone marrow is the substance that makes different types of blood cells.

 A bone marrow aspirate and biopsy is done to see if the blood cells in your child's body are being properly made.